Sets of Translations

 Modifying and deleting a Translations Set

-Using the links 'Change Association' and 'Disassociate', located in the same place as the link 'Associate', we can modify the set of translations, adding, changing or removing elements from the set.
+Using the links 'Change Association' and 'Disassociate', located in the same place as the link 'Associate' for existing items, we can modify the set of translations, adding, changing or removing elements from the set.
 The set of translations will cease to exist if we disassociate all its elements.